Benchmarking LLMs' Judgments with No Gold Standard: Experiment: Validating GEM's Effectiveness

 \section{Experiment: Validating GEM's Effectiveness}

-In this section, we first provide an overview of our experiment setup to validate the effectiveness of the GEM metric in benchmarking LLMs without gold-standard references, and show the results.
-We provide our code repository at \url{https://github.com/yx-lu/Benchmarking-LLMs--Judgments-with-No-Gold-Standard}.
+In this section, we provide our experiment setup to validate the effectiveness of the GEM metric in benchmarking LLMs without gold-standard references, and show the results.
+Code repository is at \url{https://github.com/yx-lu/Benchmarking-LLMs--Judgments-with-No-Gold-Standard}.

 \paragraph{GEM setup} We present the empirical setup of the GEM metric and its variants.
 In the validation experiment in this section, Llama-3.1 8B is used as the evaluation-LM to estimate $\log \Pr_{\LLM}[Y = y \mid X = x]$ and $\log \Pr_{\LLM}[Y = y]$.
 After confirming the effectiveness of GEM metrics using the small model, for even better performance, we scaled up to a larger, 70B-parameter version of Llama-3.1 for computing the GRE-bench on the ICLR 2023 dataset in Section~\ref{sec:benchmark}, where we also show the correlation between results of the smaller (8B) and larger (70B) models, to ensure consistency of our approach.